 Contrast this with:

 “Please step down from there”

 In the first, you get some context and explanation.
 In the second you are just more words to say no.

 The second is more productive than the first, shifting the conversation in a positive direction.

 And that leads us to our next tip.

 6. How To Discipline A Toddler Who Doesn’t Listen?
 Learn To Say YES!

-This is the perfect counter-intuitive tip for when you feel exhausted.
+This is a counter-intuitive tip for when you feel exhausted.